FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 5. addBalance

-Increase the asset balance of the account, only the asset management permission account has the permission to call the interface.。
+Increase the asset balance of the account, only the asset management permission account has the permission to call the interface。

 Parameters

 * Account address: the address of the account where the asset needs to be added
 * Number of assets added: the number of assets to be added, the default unit is wei
 * Unit of asset quantity: optional.
 The unit of asset quantity.
 The default value is wei.
-Wei, kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported.
+Wei, kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported

 ```shell
 [group0]: /apps> addBalance 0x77ed4ea0a43fb76a88ec81a466695a4a704bb30e 100 wei